 Shown right is the truth table for the half-adder.
 In this case we need two outputs to account for the carry bit.
 This truth table is binary addition.

 You can see that the sum (s) is just the output of an XOR gate.
 The carry bit (c) is just the output of an AND gate.

 That’s the thing about computers “doing math.”
 It’s really just simple binary logic gates, nothing more.

 They can bring bits in.
-They can do binary logic on them, they can spit bits out.
+They can do binary logic on them; they can spit bits out.
 That’s it.
 They’re really stupid machines.

 This post’s lead photo shows the truth table for a full-adder.
 As a reader exercise, you’re invited to come up with an arrangement of logic gates to implement it.
 There are several possible configurations.
-The highlighting is intended to provides clues.
+The highlighting is intended to provide clues.

 We’ll tackle one last very important piece of computer architecture: memory.
 There are many different types; static, dynamic, magnetic, flash, to name a few.
 We’ll peek at the simplest kind:

 It consists of a pair of cross-linked NAND gates (it can also be done with NOR gates).
 This represents one bit of computer memory (such as you might find in a CPU register).

 This is a bi-stable circuit; it has two states it can be in by itself.
 In one, the output (Q) is true, in the other it’s false.
 This post has gotten very long, so I’m going to leave figuring it out as a reader exercise (the important point is that memory is just more transistor logic).